renmeii/SATpwnlugin/README.md

 ## How It Works

 ### 1. AP & Client Memory
 The plugin maintains a memory of every access point and client it encounters in a JSON file located at `/etc/pwnagotchi/SATpwn_memory.json`.
-This file stores SSIDs, channels, signal strengths, handshake counts, timestamps, and the home anchor point.
+This file stores SSIDs, channels, signal strengths, handshake counts, and timestamps.

 ### 2. Client Scoring
 Each client is assigned a score to determine its value as a target.
 The score is calculated based on signal strength, recent handshake success, and a linear decay based on age.